-In execution of the mission entrusted to us by your General Meeting, we have audited the consolidated financial statements of Laurent Perrier for the financial year ended March 31, 2020, as attached to this report.
-These financial statements were approved by the Management Board on June 30, 2020 on the basis of the information available on that date in the context of the evolving health crisis linked to Covid-19.
+In execution of the mission entrusted to us by your General Meeting, we have audited the consolidated financial statements of Laurent-Perrier for the financial year ended on 31 March 2021, as attached to this report.

 We certify that the consolidated financial statements, with respect to the IFRS standards as adopted in the European Union, are true and fair and are a faithful reflection of the operations of the previous year and the financial position and assets of the group made up of the persons and companies included within the scope of the consolidation.